derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-02/09/2025 16:21:40 : 3 Database Admins walked into a NoSQL bar.
+03/09/2025 16:20:39 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-If you play a Windows CD backwards, you'll hear satanic chanting ... worse still, if you play it forwards, it installs Windows.
+Optimist: The glass is half full.
+Pessimist: The glass is half empty.
+Programmer: The glass is twice as large as necessary.
 <!-- replace-with-joke ends -->